mnida/llm-abuse-detection/README.md

 The main code is in generate_data.py and train.py and I wrote an example function in detection.py of what I would use if I were to spin up an API.

-#### Disclaimer: I am only using OpenAI models because I have many credits leftover from my startup.
+#### Disclaimer: I am only using OpenAI models because I have many credits left from my startup.

 # Dataset Generation